doylesee/seems/README.md

 	Ideally, this is how it would look like:
 </p>

+<pre><code>// Layout constants
-<pre><code>const LAYOUT_2-COLUMN_MEDIA_LEFT = `
+const LAYOUT_3_COLUMN_CTA = `
-&lt;section class="seems-page-section"&gt;
+&lt;section class="seems-page-section layout-3-column-cta"&gt;
-	&lt;img src="/img/sample-image.jpg" alt="" class="seems-image-container" /&gt;
+    &lt;div class="row"&gt;
+        &lt;div class="column"&gt;
             &lt;div class="seems-copy-container"&gt;
                 &lt;p&gt;In skateparka et vert, the grinda is afoot.
 Manuals and nosegrinds, ollies and kickflips—each trick is a lexicon of the concrete.
 From the smooth transition of a bowl to the rough edge of a curb, the shredder carves their own story.
 The distant clatter of urethane on coping echoes through the park, a symphony of defiance and control.
 Heelflips and shuvits become the punctuation marks of a line, a fluid sentence written in motion.
 The griptape, coarse as a memory, holds fast to the board, a silent promise of connection between rider and wood.
 The pursuit is not of perfection, but of progression, the constant push against the limits of gravity and fear.&lt;/p&gt;
             &lt;/div&gt;
+        &lt;/div&gt;
+    &lt;/div&gt;
+    &lt;div class="row"&gt;
+        &lt;div class="seems-item-container"&gt;
+        &lt;/div&gt;
+    &lt;/div&gt;
 &lt;/section&gt;`;
+const LAYOUT_3_COLUMN_CTA_ITEMS = `
+&lt;div class="seems-page-item columns medium-6 large-4 end" style="margin: 0 0 20px 0;"&gt;
+    &lt;a href="#" class="seems-url-container"&gt;
+        &lt;div style="margin: 0 0 10px 0;"&gt;&lt;img src="https://images.unsplash.com/photo-1464925257126-6450e871c667?q=80&w=2574&auto=format&fit=crop&ixlib=rb-4.1.0&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D" alt="" class="seems-image-container" /&gt;&lt;/div&gt;
+        &lt;div class="seems-copy-container"&gt;
+            &lt;p&gt;In skateparka et vert, the grinda is afoot.
+Manuals and nosegrinds, ollies and kickflips—each trick is a lexicon of the concrete.
+From the smooth transition of a bowl to the rough edge of a curb, the shredder carves their own story.
+The distant clatter of urethane on coping echoes through the park, a symphony of defiance and control.
+Heelflips and shuvits become the punctuation marks of a line, a fluid sentence written in motion.
+The griptape, coarse as a memory, holds fast to the board, a silent promise of connection between rider and wood.
+The pursuit is not of perfection, but of progression, the constant push against the limits of gravity and fear.&lt;/p&gt;
+        &lt;/div&gt;
+    &lt;/a&gt;
+&lt;/div&gt;`;
 const LAYOUT_CONTENT_WITH_BACKGROUND = `
 &lt;section class="seems-page-section"&gt;
     &lt;div class="seems-image-container" style="background-image: url('../img/sample-image.jpg');"&gt;